martinmj4im/Introduction/README.md

 - 👀 I’m interested in ...Azure
 - 🌱 I’m currently learning ...Github
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...my email
+- 📫 How to reach me ...by phone and email

 <!---
 martinmj4im/martinmj4im is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.